Pat Freiermuth Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- The 235.6 passing yards the Browns yield per game makes them the NFL's seventh-ranked pass defense this season.
+- The 235.6 yards per game the Browns are giving up through the air makes them the NFL's seventh-ranked pass defense.

-- The Browns have allowed 16 passing TDs this season (2.3 per game), ranking them 30th among NFL defenses.
+- With 16 passing TDs conceded this season, the Browns defense is ranked 30th in the NFL.

 Recent Performances